 Several typical devices employed by Hemingway to achieve this effect may be noted.
 First, the obscure (in terms of its reference) pronoun “they.”
 This is an example of what Joseph Backus, in an important article that described this phenomenon based on a large corpus of American short stories, called “a nonsequential sequence-signal”—namely, a word that normally depends for its full meaning on previous information but appears without this information.22 And as a third-person pronoun, the plural “they” has an even stronger effect than a single “he” or “she,” since it is not known how many people it refers to.23 Second, the immediate use of definite articles in relation to objects—as though there already exists a familiarity with these objects, turning the noun phrases that follow the articles into nonsequential sequence signals as well (“the double green fly of the dining tent”—contrast with “a comfortable home and happy disposition” from the beginning of Emma).
 And third, there is a clear implication of some anterior, significant action, affecting the present: something that the characters pretend did not happen (What was it?
 Why do they feel the need to pretend?).24

 Backus identifies Henry James as the writer who established as a regular device the use of nonsequential sequence signals such as referent-less pronouns and familiarizing definite articles in the beginning of stories; Georg Bossong, in a parallel study based on a corpus of French literature, traces this tendency to Guy de Maupassant and Émile Zola.25 In both cases the rise of the new type of beginning dates back to the late 19th century and seems to coincide, more generally, with the transition from realism to modernism.
 Specifically, the modernist tenet of “Exit Author”—erasing the visible and obtrusive authorial persona as represented by a narrator-figure—is well served by a beginning that backgrounds the presence of such a narrator (rather than foregrounding the narrator as the reader’s guide to the fictional world), thus minimizing (or at least moderating) the sense of mediation.26 Franz Stanzel, in his discussion of different types of narrative situations, considers beginnings of the “abrupt” kind as prototypical of a reflector-character (as opposed to teller-character) situation, in which the story is transmitted to the reader predominantly from the perspective of a non-narrating character—a narrative situation that indeed became predominant in modernist fiction.27 The absence of narrative preliminaries and the use of devices such as nonsequential sequence-signals are, Stanzel claims, particularly effective as means by which “reflectorization” of the narrative situation can be achieved immediately, with the reader being placed in the position of the reflector-character, experiencing the narrated events in actu.
-(The reflector-character is typically the one to whom the initial “referentless” pronouns refer; in Hemingway’s story, two of the three characters to whom the initial “they” turns out to refer are used as reflectors.)
+(The reflector-character is typically the one to whom the initial “referentless” pronouns refer; in Hemingway’s story, all three characters to whom the initial “they” turns out to refer are used as reflectors to one extent or another).
 At any rate, it should be noted that regardless of the historical (and poetic) context in which beginnings of this kind developed, they now constitute an important part of the narrative repertoire at the disposal of any writer.

 Abrupt beginnings naturally raise the notion of in medias res (“in the midst of things”), a Latin term originating in Horace’s Ars Poetica (c.
 15 bc), where he praises Homer for beginning the story of the Trojan war in this manner rather than ab ovo (“from the egg”—i.e., from Helen’s birth).
 Since the Renaissance, this statement has usually been interpreted as a recommendation, addressed to epic poets, to begin their works by plunging into the middle of the action, and the term “in medias res” has come to denote in general this kind of deformation of chronological sequence—beginning the textual sequence from somewhere in the middle of the mimetic sequence of the action; or, in the terminology of the Russian formalists, the sujet in the middle of the fabula.28 But it is important to note that such a deformation in itself should be differentiated from the “perspectival abruptness” of the non-orientational type of modern openings.29 The latter certainly lends itself readily to chronological in medias res deformations (as the opening of Hemingway’s story demonstrates) and tends to produce a particularly strong in medias res effect because of the foregrounded presuppositions of missing information.
 However, not every chronological in medias res beginning necessarily displays such perspectival abruptness.
 Consider the opening of the text that came to be considered as the quintessential example of in medias res, Homer’s Odyssey: